WhAT we DO

 Learner Mindset

 Athletes in our programs will be strongly encouraged to be ‘daily learners.’
 They will be directed to focus on the ‘process’ and seeking mastery.
 Sport psychology research illustrates this mindset creates higher levels of intrinsic motivation.
 Our coaches set a high bar because we believe that everyone can rise to that level.
 We hold our participants and ourselves to a high standard.
-Growth in all aspects cannot occur without exposure to stress, overcoming adversity as an individual, or as a group; this is a vital part of life and will be a staple of our programing.
+Growth in all aspects cannot occur without exposure to stress, overcoming adversity as an individual, or as a group; this is a vital part of life and will be a staple of our programming.
 Research shows us that embracing the learning process and comprehension instead of comparison to peers is linked to better performance.

 Contact us